-Our courses include community development, international relations, politics, social care, sociology and youth studies
+Courses include community development, international relations, politics, social work, sociology and youth studies

 These undergraduate courses are designed for those wanting to make a difference to people’s lives and the community.
 We have excellent relationships with local London authorities and many of our degrees lead to professional accreditation, giving our graduates the skills and connections they’ll need to forge a successful career.

 Our graduates are helping people in communities around the world, working with adults, children and families, older people, people with mental health issues and those with learning disabilities.
 We also have graduates in the Civil Service, Friends of the Earth, the UK Department for International Development, the European Union and the United Nations – some have also gone on to become Members of Parliament.

 Start your degree this autumn.
 Apply to us through Clearing – it's quick and easy!

 Search for an undergraduate course

 Our undergraduate community development, international relations, politics, social care, sociology and youth studies courses

 Community Development and Leadership (including foundation year) - BSc (Hons)